-Quantifiable Metrics/Measures of Effectiveness (Item 2 under Article IX, Section 9.01 Progress Report: "Where the output of the project can be quantified, a computation of the cost per unit of output.")
+Quantifiable Metrics/Measures of Effectiveness ("Where the output of the project can be quantified, a computation of the cost per unit of output.")

-The grant has allowed the PSB to maintain three full time employees dedicated to damage prevention.
+The grant has allowed the PSB to maintain three full time inspectors and two administrative assistants dedicated to damage prevention.
 One covers Northern New Mexico; one covers Southern New Mexico; and the other covers Central New Mexico including the Albuquerque Metro area.
-There have been approximately 1,074 underground utility damages reported to the one call center during this reporting period.
-The investigations conducted by these three employees, have allowed the PSB to enforce compliance upon all stakeholders.
+There have been approximately 1,126 underground utility damages reported to the one call center during this reporting period (09/28/19 - 03/27/2020).
+The investigations conducted have allowed the PSB to enforce compliance upon all stakeholders.
 Enforcement includes corrective action letters, mandatory training in New Mexico Excavation law, and administrative penalties.
 The damage prevention program's effectiveness is measured by the number of alleged violations made by a single entity and decreasing the number of damages resulting from encroaching the tolerance zone, mis-marks, and failure to call.
-NM has seen a significant decrease in all three areas over the last year.
-NM811 recently transitioned ticket management systems and PSB has adopted a new damage reporting tool, KorInsight, which is more user friendly and captures more data to allow the Regional Common Ground Alliance Committee to review and assess the areas needing attention.
+NM has seen a significant decrease in all three areas over the last few years.
+NM811 transitioned ticket management systems and PSB has adopted a new damage reporting tool, KorInsight, which is more user friendly and captures more data to allow the Regional Common Ground Alliance Committee to review and assess the areas needing attention.
 The PSB continues to focus on addressing failure to call 811, failure to accurately mark or clear, failure to maintain clearance, failure to maintain marks, and failure to provide a positive response prior to the locate request expiring.
 These seem to be the biggest problem areas.
-During the reporting period, the PSB issued 185 Notice of Probable violation letters tallying \$92,260 in civil penalty assessments.
+During the reporting period, the PSB issued 183 Notice of Probable violation and Warning letters tallying \$46,208.00 in civil penalty assessments.
 A general summary of statistical information is provided below:

 Party Number of Penalties Total Amount

-Excavators 89 \$11,616
+Excavators 124 \$19,787

-Pipeline Operators 19 \$6,872
+Pipeline Operators 21 \$9,738

 One Call 0 0

 Locators/Utility

-Owners 77 \$73,772
+Owners 58 \$26,421